Crawping/goecho/README.md

 * TCP echo support
 * UDP echo support
-* A Monitor to control echo clients
+* A Monitor to control echo clients `like a mircoTelnet`
 * ...